MerosCrypto/Meros/docs/RPC/Personal.md

 # Personal Module

 ### `getWallet`
 `getWallet` will fetch and return the Wallet on the Node.
-It takes in zero arguments and returns three fields.
+It takes in zero arguments and returns:
 - `seed` (string)
 - `publicKey` (string)
 - `address` (string)